-This concentration is offered to students in the Master of Public Health in Environmental and Occupational Health Sciences interested in chemical and microbial water contamination, the management of water quality, water monitoring regulation, and the impact of water pollutants on human health.
-Students will learn methods in epidemiology, biostatistics, data management, risk assess- ment, and geographic information systems as related to water quality and human health.
-During their ten- ure, students will participate in a field practicum focused on water quality, water quality management, and human health effects.
+This concentration is offered to students in the MPH in Environmental and Occupational Health Sciences interested in chemical and microbial water contamination, the management of water quality, water monitoring regulation, and the impact of water pollutants on human health.
+Students will learn methods in epidemiology, biostatistics, data management, risk assessment and geographic information systems as related to water quality and human health.
+During their tenure, students will participate in a field practicum focused on water quality, water quality management and human health effects.

 Water Quality and Health Curriculum

 Students must complete the school-wide core requirements and a sufficient number of the following courses as part of their divisional and elective choices as necessary to attain 43 semester hours of credit.
 In addition, students must adhere to the divisional requirements as stipulated for their individual program of study.

 - EOHS 411 – Water Quality Management (4 semester hours)